You can ask for access to the information we hold on you

 You have the right to ask us to restrict what we use your personal information for if:

-• You have identified inaccurate information, and have told us of it
+- you have identified inaccurate information, and have told us of it

-• We have no legal reason to use that information, but you want us to restrict what we use it for rather than erase the information altogether
+- we have no legal reason to use that information, but you want us to restrict what we use it for rather than erase the information altogether

 When information is restricted it can’t be used other than to securely store the data and with your consent to handle legal claims and protect others, or where it’s for important public interests of the UK.